 Around May of 2010, the Out-of-Africa (OoA) hypothesis was decisively refuted.
-One consequence of the OoA hypothesis requires the complete replacement of Neanderthals in regions colonized by Homo Sapiens - after their expansion from Africa (100-65Kyr).
-Any detectable trace of Neanderthal genes found in current human populations requires a modification of the theory.
+One consequence of the OoA hypothesis poses the complete replacement of Neanderthals in regions, colonized by Homo Sapiens - after their expansion from Africa (100-65Kyr).
+Any detectable trace of Neanderthal genes, found in current human populations, requires a modification of the theory.
 The assimilation of Neanderthals into the Homo Sapien population during (or after) the exodus of humans from Africa sharply collides with the OoA hypothesis.

 The bones from the Vindija cave fall within the range of 38-44Kyr.
 Neanderthal DNA appears to be packed into the human genome randomly, suggesting that it did not confer survival advantages on modern humans.
 (Update: see the following footnote . ) Interestingly, no evidence for gene flow was found, traveling in the opposite direction - from Homo Sapiens to Neanderthals.
 This fact might be accounted for - if the interspecific, "love-fest" in Europe occurred between small, invading wavelets of modern humans and a large, settled population of Neanderthals (or between a wave of modern humans whose population-size was expanding and a resident population of Neanderthals whose population-size was contracting).
 The lack of human genes in the Vindija females' bones could - also - have been a circumstance of their times.
 Modern humans may not have arrived in their vicinity (present-day Croatia) ~40Kyr ago.